foncteur/foncteur.github.io/_posts/2020-11-15-introduction-to-lisp.markdown

 Let's start with strings and ints.

-First of all, the program `"hello world"`{.scheme} simply returns the string `"hello world"`{.scheme}.
+First of all, the program `"hello world"` simply returns the string `"hello world"`.
 The result of the evaluation is then, as always, printed by the interpreter.
-In this very simple language, we shall also have ints : `3`{.scheme} is a valid program, that will return `3`{.scheme}.
+In this very simple language, we shall also have ints : `3` is a valid program, that will return `3`.

-We also have a few primitives, such as `+`{.scheme}.
+We also have a few primitives, such as `+`.
 For now, let's say that this operator applies to only two arguments.
 It can be used as below:

 ```scheme